wlsf82/EngageSphere-Test-Design-Masterclass-turma-2/README.md

-# EngageSphere
+## EngageSphere

-Sample project with a [Node.js](https://nodejs.org/) backend and a [React](https://react.dev/) frontend.

-The **EngageSphere** - Sample project with a Node.js backend and a React frontend.
+Sample project with a Node.js backend and a React frontend.

-## Install Dependences
+## Business rules

-d backend
-npm install
-npm start

-cd frontend
-npm install
-npm start
+Read the following doc to understand all the EngageSphere application's functionalities.

 ## Pre-requirements

-node: v21.7.3

-npm: 10.5.0

-cypress: 13.13.0
+To run this project, you will need:

+Node.js (I've used version v20.13.1 while writing this doc) npm (I've used version 10.5.0 while writing this doc)
+Note: When installing Node.js, npm is automatically installed too. cypress (I've used version v13.13.0 while writing this doc)

+## Installing and starting the servers
+Read the following doc to install and start the backend and frontend servers.

+## Installation of devDependencies
+After cloning this project, to install the dev dependencies, open a terminal, go to the root of this repo, and run npm install (or npm i, for short.)

+Tests
+Read the following doc to get a list of test cases.